twigphp/Twig/doc/advanced_legacy.rst

 .. tip::

-    When packaging your code into an extension, Twig is smart enough to recompile your templates whenever you make a change to it (when ``auto_reload`` is enabled).
+    When packaging your code into an extension, Twig is smart enough to recompile your templates whenever you make a change to it (when the ``auto_reload`` is enabled).

 .. note::